nikolay-rudenko/moonbeam_tools/README.md

 ### Password checker
 The script that help you to check security of your password, and check how many times password was hacked

+### SendTextMessages
+Using twilio.rest api this script can send messages in watsapp and normal text messages in the phone